 A car accident often causes injury to one or more of the car occupants.
 In a severe crash, such injuries can occur even when the rider and passenger are wearing seatbelts.
+When it comes to the legal side of things, you may want to hire an attorney to help you out.
+For accidents within Arizona, Shultz & Rollins, Inc. provides arguably the best car accident attorney Tucson and Yuma, AZ have to offer.

 Thousands of people are injured yearly on Arizona’s roads.
 Auto accidents are particularly dangerous because not all injuries are immediately apparent.
 Due to shock and the trauma from a serious collision, injured occupants are often overwhelmed.
 Dealing with insurance companies, along with the party responsible for the collision, can be confusing.

-For more than 30 years, our Tucson and Yuma, AZ auto accident lawyers have established a record of helping clients obtain the compensation they deserve whether by a verdict in the courtroom or through settlement negotiations.
+For more than 30 years, our Tucson and Yuma, AZ car accident lawyers have established a record of helping clients obtain the compensation they deserve whether by a verdict in the courtroom or through settlement negotiations.
 Contact us if you or a loved one has been involved in a serious crash or rollover.

 Automobile accidents kill more than 40,000 people per year across the United States.
 In Arizona, 952 people die in motor vehicle-related crashes and 56,753 people are injured each year.
 A total number of 247,308 vehicles are involved, including 179,066 cars and station wagons, 3,190 motorcycles and 11,992 trucks and buses.